Shadyxstep/apres-apparel-MS4/README.md

 - [Bootstrap 4.6.0](https://getbootstrap.com/) - Used as the front-end framework for layout and design.

-- [Stripe API](https://stripe.com/docs/api?lang=python) - Used to make secured payments.
+- [Stripe API](https://stripe.com/docs/api?lang=python) - Used to implement secure payments.

 - [Amazon AWS S3](https://aws.amazon.com/) - Used to store *staticfiles* and *media* folders and files.